West Ham Poor Law Union

 West Ham Poor Law Union was a poor law union established on 31 May 1836.
+It ran the West Ham Union Workhouse.
+It was abolished on 1 April 1930.

 It initially covered the parishes of East Ham, Leyton, Little Ilford, Walthamstow, Wanstead, West Ham and Woodford, with the addition of Cann Hall from 1894 onwards.
 This meant that it straddled several other urban districts, county boroughs and municipal boroughs set up later in the 19th century and early in the 20th century - West Ham (West Ham), East Ham (East Ham, Little Ilford), Wanstead (Wanstead), Woodford (Woodford), Leyton (Leyton, Cann Hall) and Walthamstow (Walthamstow).
-It ran the West Ham Union Workhouse.